-The essential oils distilled from natural botanicals like citronella, lavender and eucalyptus act as natural insect repellents.
+The essential oils distilled from natural botanicals like citronella can potentially help to deter insects.

-This more gentle insect repellent only requires a few reasonably priced essential oils and other ingredients, has a pleasant aroma, and can be quite effective in keeping the little itchy critters away.
-Of course, your particular usage and body chemistry can potentially affect your results.
-Also, this product may be gentler than most commercial products, but you still should do a skin patch test before fully using it.
+This more natural insect repellent recipe only requires a few reasonably priced essential oils and other ingredients, has a pleasant aroma, and can be helpful in deterring insects.
+Your particular usage and body chemistry can affect your results.
+Therefore, there's no guarantee that you still won't get bit.